How to Make White Cherry Blossom Stems

 I saw some beautiful flowering branches online on the Pottery Barn website.
 They were spectacularly beautiful.
 I am partial to a flowering branch, but these really were quite gorgeous.
 Here is the photo from the Pottery Barn website that sparked my inspiration.

-And then I made these, for less than one-fourth the cost.
+And then I made these, for less than one-fourth of the cost.

-And when you see how easy they are to make, you are going to want to make some for sure.
+And when you see how easy they are to make, you will want to make some for sure.

 The Dining Table

-I had so much fun putting together this table ot go with my Cherry blossoms.
-I went with a silver theme because one of my most favorite Christmas gifts was these amazing silver rimmed wine glasses and bowls!
+I had so much fun putting together this table to go with my Cherry blossoms.
+I went with a silver theme because one of my favorite Christmas gifts was these amazing silver rimmed wine glasses and bowls!
 They both have a silver rim and some beautiful silver detailing.

 So what do you think?